Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Introduction

-\textbf{Two missing ingredients: interviews and uncertain firms.} First, participants typically engage in low-cost preliminary interactions (interviews, visits, screening calls) before submitting final applications.
-Such interactions produce \emph{noisy side-observations} of match quality that can accelerate learning.
-This resembles \emph{bandits with hints}~\citep{bhaskara2022online,mirfakhar2025heterogeneous} and, more broadly, \emph{algorithms with predictions}~\citep{lykouris2021competitive}.
-However, interviews create a key structural constraint absent from existing hinted-bandit models: they simultaneously \emph{reveal information} and \emph{restrict feasible actions}, since an agent may apply only to an interviewed firm~\citep{lee2017interviewing,beyhaghi2021randomness}.
+\textbf{Two missing ingredients: pre-match interviews and uncertain firms.} (i) First, participants often engage in low-cost pre-match interactions before submitting a final application or contract.
+We call these interactions \emph{interviews}, but use the term broadly: in Appendix~\ref{app:digital-platform-motivations}, an interview may correspond to product seeding, a trial post, a profile view, or a screening call.
+Such interactions produce \emph{pre-application} noisy side-observations of match quality for both sides and can accelerate learning.
+This resembles \emph{bandits with hints}~\citep{DBLP:conf/innovations/BhaskaraGIKM23,mirfakhar2025heterogeneous} and, more broadly, \emph{algorithms with predictions}~\citep{lykouris2021competitive}.
+However, unlike prior hinted models focusing on single-agent settings, interviews in matching markets simultaneously \emph{reveal information} and \emph{restrict feasible actions}, since agents may only apply to interviewed firms~\citep{lee2017interviewing,beyhaghi2021randomness}.
+Thus, informative interviews can still intensify the matching competition.

-Second, firms may also be uncertain about their preferences (i.e., their rankings must be learned).
-Early misrankings can cause firms to reject strong candidates, slowing convergence to stability and increasing regret.
-To model how firms hedge against uncertainty in practice, we allow a firm to \emph{defer} hiring in a round (remain vacant) rather than commit to an applicant it currently deems suboptimal.
-We emphasize that this is a \emph{modeled action option} (not a game-theoretic manipulation): it expands the firm action space in a way that can stabilize decentralized learning dynamics and is consistent with evidence that firm-side hiring deferrals can shape stable outcomes in static/non-learning settings~\citep{kupfer2018influence}.
+(ii) Second, firms may also be uncertain about their preferences.
+A brand, employer, or user may initially misrank applicants based on noisy screening signals; if forced to always hire, early mistakes can reject strong candidates, slow convergence to stability, and increase regret.
+To model how firms hedge against such uncertainty, we allow a firm to \emph{defer} hiring in a round, i.e., to remain vacant rather than commit to an applicant it currently deems suboptimal.
+We introduce \emph{deferral} as a modular primitive for two-sided learning: it expands the firm action space, helps stabilize decentralized dynamics under limited feedback, and is consistent with evidence that firm-side hiring deferrals can shape stable outcomes in static/non-learning settings~\citep{kupfer2018influence}.
+We note that~\citep{pagare2023two} studied coordinated learning with two-sided uncertainty; however, without interviews or firm-side deferral, which are central to our decentralized two-sided learning.
+Detailed distinctions are discussed in Appendix~\ref{sec:remarks2}.